myelintek/documentation/user/lab.rst

     .. image:: /_static/imgs/user/lab/set_flavor_2.png
         :width: 300

 #) Click on the *OK* button.
-The lab wil run on the selected GPU type after a restart.
+The lab will run on the selected GPU type after a restart.

     .. image:: /_static/imgs/user/lab/set_flavor_3.png
         :width: 300